 First, let’s talk about what kind of radiation can give you cancer.
 Radiation can be of two types, in this context- Ionising and Non-ionising.
-Ionising radiations are dangerous for sure, which can damage your DNA, but you shouldn’t be around one since you don’t face a nuclear disaster every other day at work, neither you get into those huge X-Ray machines every day for fun.
-That’s what is more dangerous, but instead, you are with your cell phone which doesn’t possess such threats as the cell phone radiation is non-ionising and well, that fact people say that you shouldn’t let any carrier set up a radio tower near your house is utter bullshit, and there is a reason.
+Ionizing radiations are dangerous for sure, which can damage your DNA, but you shouldn’t be around one since you don’t face a nuclear disaster every other day at work; neither you get into those huge X-Ray machines every day for fun.
+That’s what is more dangerous, but instead, you are with your cell phone which doesn’t possess such threats as the cell phone radiation is non-ionizing and well, that fact people say that you shouldn’t let any carrier set up a radio tower near your house is utter bullshit, and there is a reason.

 Regarding this matter of debate on the cell phone radiation, the American Cancer Society says, “Cell phones work by sending signals to (and receiving them from) nearby cell towers (base stations) using RF waves.
-This is a form of electromagnetic energy that falls between FM radio waves and microwaves.
+It is a form of electromagnetic energy that falls between FM radio waves and microwaves.
 Like FM radio waves, microwaves, visible light, and heat, RF waves are a form of non-ionizing radiation.
 They don’t have enough energy to cause cancer by directly damaging the DNA inside cells.
 RF waves are different from stronger (ionizing) types of radiation such as x-rays, gamma rays, and ultraviolet (UV) light, which can break the chemical bonds in DNA.”

 The US National Toxicology Program (NTP) performed a few tests to find out the answer.
 They exposed large groups of lab rats and mice to RF energy over their entire bodies for about 9 hours a day, starting before birth and continuing for up to 2 years.
-However, they got some evidence but as it seems, the male rats were affected a little exposing them to risks of a tumor, but there was no increased risk among female rats.
-So, there are some chances that RF radiations can affect health.
+However, they got some evidence, but as it seems, the male rats were affected a little exposing them to risks of a tumor, but there was no increased risk among female rats.
+So, there are some chances that RF radiation can affect health.

 Any practical test on humans ever got conducted?

 Not a test, but a kind of survey helped scientists analyze the effect, but it doesn’t point in any direction at all.
 Most of the patients with brain tumors were found to be regular cell phone users but didn’t use the phone for more amount of time than those who aren’t affected.
 Most of the studies show that brain tumors don’t appear on the side of the head where people used to place the phone near to it, but maybe on the other side as well.
-But some studies published by the same research group in Sweden have reported an increased risk of tumors on the side of the head where the cell phone was held, particularly with 10 or more years of use.
+But some studies published by the same research group in Sweden have reported an increased risk of tumors on the side of the head where the cell phone was held, particularly with ten or more years of use.

 Did myth bust on Cell phone Radiation?

-Well, it’s still a puzzle for us, but here’s what we can say – ‘Prevention is better than cure’.
+Well, it’s still a puzzle for us, but here’s what we can say – ‘Prevention is better than cure.’
 So, if you’re the kind of person who believes that cell phone radiation causes cancer, then here’re the steps you can take to avoid the radiation [ideal cases]

 - Stop spending more time on your cell phones